 Here in this remote and rugged area, the winery is completely off-the-grid, solar-powered, wood-heated and forest-cooled.
 All waste products are simply composted and returned to the vineyards, offering a model of sustainability.

-All our fruit is organically grown, and all red wines are fermented on their own native yeasts.
-Aged for up to two years in the finest French and American oak and bottled without filtration or any additives, they are a pure expression of their unique terroir.
-In addition to tending our own grapes for estate-bottled vintages, we also source fruit from local growers, most of whom are third and fourth generation family farmers with deep roots on the North Coast.
-Our artisanal production is limited to fewer than a thousand cases a year of fine wines.
+All our fruit is organically grown, and the red wines are fermented without sulfites, on their own native yeasts.
+Aged for up to two years in the finest French and American oak, and bottled without filtration, they are pure expressions of their unique terroirs.